Egypt counts votes, with all eyes on turnout for Sisi's victory

 Authorities have been desperate to ensure a higher turnout this time around as Sisi sees attendance at polls as a referendum on his popularity and seeks a strong mandate to fight militants and push through tough economic reforms.

-Preliminary results showed Sisi is leading with 21.5 million votes, state-owned newspaper Akhbar el-Youm reported, a tally that would give him about a third of eligible voters.

-State-run media trumpeted Sisi’s victory early on Thursday, predicting a “big turnout”, and radio programs said that most of the voters were from Egypt’s fast-growing youth.
+State-run media trumpeted Sisi’s victory early on Thursday after the election predicted a “big turnout”, and radio programmes said that most of the voters were from Egypt’s fast-growing youth.

-“The people have chosen their president”, the front page of state-run daily al-Ahram said.
+“The people have chosen their president”, the front page of state-run daily al-Gomhouria said.

 Early indications from sources monitoring the vote, however, suggested turnout could be lower than in the 2014 election.